generation-org/jfsjd-final-project/task-8/README.md

 In this step, we'll connect the Spring Boot project with the MySQL database created on [task 7](https://github.com/generation-org/jfsjd-final-project/tree/main/task-7).

-1. Make sure you created the database user and granted access to your database:
+1. Make sure you to create the database user and grant access to your database:

    ```bash
        mysql> create user 'admin'@'%' identified by 'passw0rd'; -- Creates the user